Msoura

 Msoura (also Mzoura, Mezora, Mçora, M'Zorah, M'Sora or Mzora) is an archaeological site of a stone circle in northern Morocco.
 It is located near Chouahed village, 15 kilometers southeast of Asilah, and consists of 167 monoliths surrounding a tumulus 58 m long, 54 m wide, with a height of 6 m.
 One of the monoliths, known as El Uted (the peg) measures more than 5 m, with the average height of the monoliths being 1.5 m.
 Legend claims it is the tomb of the giant Antaeus.
 Dated to the 4th or 3rd century BC, the site probably hints to the beginnings of the Kingdom of Mauretania.

+On 27 January 2025, the Moroccan Ministry of Culture added the site of Mzoura to the list of national heritage sites.

 History

-Located around 50 km away from Tangier, Morocco (ancient Tingis), it is possible that the Mzoura burial site is the same one that Roman general Quintus Sertorius had been shown by locals, during a visit to the Kingdom of Mauretania in 82 BC.
-Sertorius, according to a legend narrated by Greek-Roman biographer Lucius Plutarch, excavated the tomb and found the body of the giant Antaeus, son of Gaia and Poseidon, buried there.
-Antaeus (or Anti in Tamazight) is also known to Greek mythology through the 12 Labors of Hercules.
-Dumbfounded, Sertorius would have performed a sacrifice, refilled the tomb, and joined a local ritual of veneration.
+Located around 50 km away from Tangier, Morocco (ancient Tingis), it is possible that the Mzoura burial site is the same one that Roman general Quintus Sertorius had been shown by locals, during a visit to the Kingdom of Mauretania in 82 BCE.
+Sertorius, according to a legend narrated by Greek-Roman biographer Lucius Plutarch, excavated the tomb and found the body of the giant Antaeus, son of Gaia and Uranus, buried there.
+Antaeus (or Anti in Tamazight) is also known to Greek mythology through the 12 Labors of Heracles as Heracles killed Antaeus.
+Dumbfounded, Sertorius had performed a sacrifice, refilled the tomb, and joined a local ritual of veneration then.